wuttinanhi/php-workshop/06-conditional/README.md

   } elseif ($score >= 50) {
     echo "You pass the exam with half score!";
   } else {
-    echo "You not pass the exam!"
+    echo "You not pass the exam!";
   }
 ?>
 ```